Autism in Northern Virginia: Prevalence, School Data, and Early Intervention Resources

 Autism specialists and behavioral support — FCPS deploys autism specialists and behavioral support staff who consult with IEP teams, provide Functional Behavior Assessments (FBAs), and develop Behavior Intervention Plans (BIPs).

-The scale and depth of Fairfax County's autism identification infrastructure partly explains its high caseload numbers.
-A county that screens earlier, more comprehensively, and with more specialized tools will identify a larger proportion of its autistic students than a county with fewer resources — even if underlying prevalence is similar.
+The scale and depth of Fairfax County's autism identification infrastructure partly explain its high caseload numbers.
+A county that screens earlier, more comprehensively, and with more specialized tools will identify a larger proportion of its autistic students than a county with fewer resources, even if underlying prevalence is similar.

 Autism Statistics in Northern Virginia | Divine Steps ABA